scionproto-contrib/jpan/README.md

 made available to the public outside the local AS.
 This allows endhosts to use SCION even if their local ISP does not offer it.

+The SNAP service requires a token for connection.
+The token can be provided via property/environment variable or it can be obtained from an authentication server with an API key.

 Snap can be enabled in several ways:
 - It will be used if the setting specify a SNAP discovery/authentication service.
   If a service is defined by no SNAP service address is available, the application will error out.